benjaminvanrenterghem/ASPNET_API_met_CQRS_Basisstructuur/README.md

 # CQRS_Base

-A foundational CQRS base solution with example to build upon.
+A foundational CQRS base solution to build upon.
 Contains the foundational structure and 1 (one) vertically developed example, leveraging the important projects.

 Based on a simple **Profile** entity from the Domain model, controller functions and commands and queries are standard CRUD operations exemplified.